cisco/cisco-network-node-utils/README-creating-node_utils-APIs.md

 ### <a name="lint">Step 3. rubocop / lint: feature bash-shell</a>

-robocop is a Ruby static analysis tool.
+rubocop is a Ruby static analysis tool.
 Run rubocop with the --lint option to validate the new API:

 ```bash
 % rubocop --lint bash_shell.rb